 There are many active investors who publish their portfolio updates either quarterly or monthly.
-Their stock holdings transparency give you insight into potential stocks for your watchlist.
-A few of the investors also focus on building dividend portfolio.
+Their stockholdings transparency gives you insight into potential stocks for your watchlist.
+A few of the investors also focus on building a dividend portfolio.

-At the risk of saying this again, double check the stock’s currnet dividends and health before buying anything simply because it’s in someone else’s portfolio
+At the risk of saying this again, double-check the stock’s current dividends and health before buying anything simply because it’s in someone else’s portfolio

 To start finding potential dividend investors on Seeking Alpha to follow, check out the site’s Dividend section.
 Looking at an author’s follower count and article comments will help identify investors with good advice.